 How to Restore Recover SCCM CAS Server using SQL Backup ConfigMgr.
 Recover CAS server using SQL backup.
-The key question is, Do you really need to take entire site server backup (Backup through maintenance task/s) or SQL Database backup is just enough?
+The key question is, Do you really need to take the entire site server backup (Backup through maintenance task/s), or SQL Database backup is just enough?

 How to Restore Recover SCCM CAS Server using SQL Backup ConfigMgr

-Even though, we use the method “Use a Site Database that has been manually recovered” as site database recovery option, the CAS server retrieves the Global data and Global-Proxy data from the Primary Site Server database.
+Even though we use the method “Use a Site Database that has been manually recovered” as a site database recovery option, the CAS server retrieves the Global data and Global-Proxy data from the Primary Site Server database.

-Before starting this exercise, I’ve taken the SQL backup of site Database CM_CAS and restored it using SQL management studio.
+Before starting this exercise, I took the SQL backup of site Database CM_CAS and restored it using SQL management studio.
 (This is the manual method that I’ve used to recover SQL)

 Read more details about Backup and Recovery Options through TechNet.

-There is no major changes in the recovery process, that was published last month – Recover a CAS Server with out using backup, other than step 3.
+There are no major changes in the recovery process that were published last month – Recover a CAS Server without using backup, other than step 3.
 Rest everything remains same.

 3. Site Server and Database Recovery: options are available in the following wizard.

 Select “Use a Site Database that has been manually recovered.”